Cisse Cameron

 Cisse Cameron (born January 5, 1954) is an American television and film actress.

+Career

 Cameron made her film debut in Billy Jack (1971), and her career culminated with the lead role of Dr. Lea Jansen in the 1988 science fiction film Space Mutiny.
-In 1974 she played the title role in a summer stock tour of Sugar, starring Alan Sues.
-She has also appeared in guest roles on television shows such as The Love Boat, Alice, Too Close for Comfort, and Three's Company.
+In 1974, she played the title role in a summer stock tour of Sugar, starring Alan Sues.
+She also appeared in guest roles on television shows such as The Love Boat, Alice, Too Close for Comfort, and Three's Company.

-Cameron played Sally Hooper in BOOM BOOM ROOM at Lincoln Center's Vivian Beaumont Theater for the New York Shakespeare Festival in 1973.
-She was credited as Cissy Colpitts.She appeared on The Merv Griffin Show as herself with husband Reb Brown in 1980.
-She appeared on The Phil Donahue Show in 1978 as herself promoting The Ted Knight Show series where she played Graziella Pomerantz.
+Cameron played Sally Hooper in BOOM BOOM ROOM at Lincoln Center's Vivian Beaumont Theater for the 1973 New York Shakespeare Festival; she was credited as Cissy Colpitts.
+In 1978, she appeared on The Phil Donahue Show to promote The Ted Knight Show.

+Personal life

+Cameron married actor Reb Brown in 1979.